 Here are my top 10 things to do in Galway:

 1. Explore Connemara

-This little gem filled with rivers, lakes, woodlands, rich meadowlands, rugged hills and dramatic mountains.
-Here you can also find a stunning unpolluted coastline of sandy beaches and blue waters perfect to enjoy during the summer.
+This little gem is filled with rivers, lakes, woodlands, rich meadowlands, rugged hills and dramatic mountains.
+Here you can also find a stunning unpolluted coastline of sandy beaches and blue waters perfect for enjoying during the summer.

 2. Island hop the Aran Islands

-The Irish language (Gaelic) is still widely spoken here, and even today all native-born islanders are bilingual in both Gaelic and English language.
+The Irish language (Gaelic) is still widely spoken here, and even today, all native-born islanders are bilingual in both Gaelic and English languages.

 3. See the famous Plassey shipwreck from Father Ted

 Inis Oírr (the island’s official name, Inis Oirthir, meaning ‘East Island’) was traditionally called Inis Thiar, meaning ‘Rear Island’.